ollimenzel/blog/content/post/2023/09/CustomConnectorOpenAI/index.md

     id: 111167162401857712
 image: Blog_custom-connector.jpeg
 ---
-I'm super excited to share with you a new way to use OpenAI's powerful natural language processing (NLP) capabilities in your PowerApps.
-In this blog post, I'll show you how to set up a custom connector for OpenAI and how to test it in a canvas app.
-I'll also give you a brief overview of how to sign up for the OpenAI API, which is currently in beta.

 ## What is OpenAI and why use it in PowerApps?

 OpenAI is a research organization that aims to create artificial intelligence (AI).
 They have developed a general-purpose NLP system called GPT-3/ GPT-4, which can generate coherent and relevant text for a wide range of tasks, such as answering questions, writing summaries, creating content, and more.